TassioCarmo/havard-cs50x-week8-js-html-css/README.md

 - There are all these local small scale DNSs that exist out there.
 And there are services that aggregate them together.
 But they depend on those smaller DNS systems updating their information, so that they have the most accurate information.

-## HTTP, or Hypertext Transfer Protocol,
+## HTTP, or Hypertext Transfer Protocol
-standardizes how web browsers and web servers communicate within TCP/IP packets.
+HTTP specifies/standardizes how exactly how one must make a request for a web page and exactly how a server, a machine that hosts web pages, delivers that information back to clients.

    HTTPS is the secure version of HTTP, ensuring that the contents of packets between the browser and server are encrypted.